This product is freeze dried. All water molecules have been removed.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an extracellular epitope of rat Luteinizing hormone receptor.
-Anti-LH Receptor (extracellular) Antibody (#ALR-010) can be used in western blot and live cell imaging applications.
-It has been designed to recognize LH receptor from rat, mouse and human samples.
+Alomone Labs is pleased to offer a highly specific antibody directed against an extracellular epitope of the rat Luteinizing hormone receptor.
+Anti-LH Receptor (LHCGR) (extracellular) Antibody (#ALR-010) can be used in western blot and live cell imaging applications.
+It has been designed to recognize LHR from rat, mouse and human samples.